ccoutant/dwarf-locations/024-revise-operations.md

 >   referred to as the `overlay base`.
 It begins at `base location`
 >   offset by `base offset` and has a size of `overlay width`.
 >
+>   *If the `overlay width` is zero and offset is within the bounds of
->   *If the `overlay width` is zero.
-Then the consumer may leave the
+>   the base location's storage, then the consumer may leave the `base
->   `base location` on the top of the stack rather than creating
+>   location` on the top of the stack rather than creating composite
->   composite storage.*
+>   storage.*
 >
 >   If the `overlay base` extends beyond the bounds of the storage of
 >   `base location`, the storage of the resulting location is first